Uwe Mundlos

 Uwe Mundlos (11 August 1973 – 4 November 2011) was a German neo-Nazi, right-wing terrorist and serial killer.
 Together with Uwe Böhnhardt and Beate Zschäpe, he formed the nucleus of the terrorist group National Socialist Underground (NSU), which was responsible for 10 murders, 43 attempted murders, 3 explosive attacks, and 15 bank robberies in Germany between 1998 and 2011.
-He died after a bank robbery led to his discovery by police, presumably by suicide.
+He died, presumably by suicide, after a bank robbery led to his discovery by police.

 Early life and education

 Mundlos was born and grew up in the East-German city of Jena.
 His brother was disabled.
 His mother was a saleswoman.
-His father, Siegfried Mundlos, was a mathematician at the University of Jena, and since the early 1990s has been a Professor of Computer Science at the Ernst-Abbe-Hochschule Jena.
+His father, Siegfried Mundlos, was a mathematician at the University of Jena.
+Beginning in the early 1990s, he served as a Professor of Computer Science at the Ernst-Abbe-Hochschule Jena.

 The Mundlos family home was a plattenbau on Max-Steenbeck Street in the Winzerla area of Jena.
-Mundlos was a member of the Ernst Thälmann Pioneer Organisation and the Free German Youth.
+As a youth, Mundlos was a member of the Ernst Thälmann Pioneer Organisation and the Free German Youth.
 Until the summer of 1989 he attended the Magnus Poser Polytechnic School.
 Mundlos had good school grades, especially in science.

 After Mundlos left school after tenth grade, he did a data-processing apprenticeship at Carl Zeiss AG.
 He later tried to do his "Abitur" exams at Illmenau College.